© 2026 WNIJ and WNIU

 COLUMBIA COLLEGE OFFERING DISCOUNT FOR HCC ALUMNI

-Students and staff connected to Highland Community College in northwest Illinois could soon see a break on tuition costs.
+Students and staff connected to Highland Community College could soon see a break on tuition costs.

-The discount is available to Highland employees, their families, and alumni who’ve completed at least three credit hours.
+The discount is available to Highland employees, their families and alumni who have completed at least three credit hours.

-College leaders say the offer is a way to thank the Highland community and continue expanding access to flexible higher education options.
+College leaders say the offer is a way to thank the Highland community and continue expanding access to flexible higher education opportunities.

-School officials encourage interested students to reach out to Columbia College advisors to learn more.
+School officials encourage interested students to contact Columbia College advisers to learn more.

 HCC HORTICULTURE SELLING SEEDLINGS

-If you’re getting your garden ready for the summer season, Highland Community College students have you covered.
+If you are getting your garden ready for the summer season, Highland Community College students have you covered.

 For more information or to place an order, visit https://veg-flower-order.cheddarup.com/